TonyM1958/FoxESS-Cloud/README.md

 + when 'year' is selected, energy is reported each month through the year
 + d is a date and time in the format 'YYYY-MM-DD HH:MM:SS'.
 The default is yesterday
 + v is a variable, or list of variables.
 The default is to use report_vars
-+ totals=1 quick report with just total for a day. report_type must be 'day' or this parameter will be ignored
++ summary is optional - see below

 The list of variables that can be reported on is stored in f.report_vars.

 Note that reporting by 'day' produces inaccurate hourly data, where the sum does not reconcile with the daily total given in the monthly report.
 To correct this, reporting by day also gets the monthly data and uses the daily total to correctly report the total.

+Setting the optional parameter 'summary' when calling get_report() provides a summary of the report data:

++ summary = 0: basic report data, no summary. report_type cannot be 'week'
++ summary = 1: summary is calculated
++ summary = 2: corrected total only is reported to save time / space. report_type must be 'day'

-The result data for each variable include the following attributes when totals=1:
+The result data for each variable includes the following attributes when summary=2
 + 'variable': name of the data set
 + 'total': corrected total of the data items

-When totals=0, the following attributes are also available:
+When summary=1, the following items are also added:

-+ 'data': dictionary of 'index' and 'value' for each data point
++ 'data': 'index' and 'value' of each data point
 + 'date': that was used to produce the report
 + 'count': the number of data items
 + 'sum': the sum of the data items